 - Observe a variety of marine life while kayaking around Yukon Island

-Trail River Campground (3 nights): Spacious campsites set amid tall spruce trees on the shore of Lower Trail River.
+Trail River Campground (3 nights): Spacious campsites set amid tall spruce on the shore of Lower Trail River.

-Slidehole Campground (2 nights): Located just a short walk from the water, enjoy expansive views across Cook Inlet as bald eagles swoop overhead.
+Slidehole Campground (2 nights): Just a short walk from the water, enjoy expansive views across the Cook Inlet as bald eagles glide overhead.

 Every Backroads trip is designed to appeal to a wide variety of